11 Secrets to Speeding Through Airport Security

 Get TSA PreCheck

 Emily McNutt, news editor at The Points Guy, says the number one tip for getting through airport security faster is to enroll in the TSA PreCheck program, which she says provides access to a faster security lane.
-PreCheck passengers don’t have to take off their shoes or remove their approved liquids or electronic devices, so there are fewer hold-ups.
-Here are 6 more pre-screens that will speed you through airport security.
+PreCheck passengers don't have to take off their shoes or remove their approved liquids or electronic devices, so there are fewer hold-ups.
+And you might be surprised to know that there are actually 6 more pre-screens that will speed you through airport security.

 Sign up for CLEAR